saegl5/jiayou_create_calendar/README.md

 Periodically, new holidays are added to a U.S. calendar (e.g., Jan 9 2025 to observe the passing of former President Jimmy Carter) in the middle of a school year.
 Although one can simply recreate the (one) calendar, users who referenced the original calendar&mdash;to [add events on its letter days](https://github.com/saegl5/jiayou_add_events)&mdash;would have to recreate all of their events.
 One might wish to develop a school policy on how to handle such exceptions, for example manually deleting that letter day and manually creating a makeup day.

 <hr>
-Made with &heartsuit; in Visual Studio Code and Zed
+Made with &heartsuit; in Visual Studio Code

 <br>